I’ve been meaning to write this blog for quite some time now and I think the start of the week is an appropriate time to do so.

 - Prepping and planning your week food wise becomes easy and second nature

 - All the old excuses you used to have disappear

 I have seen many clients go through up and down periods with their fitness goals, but overall they persevered, because this way of living is part of their life now.
 These are the people who inevitably ALWAYS reach their fitness goals.

-Your desire or willingness to achieve your health & Fitness goals is directly related to the excuses or lack of excuses you make which in turn is directly related to the quality of habits you have…
+Your desire or willingness to achieve your health and fitness goals is directly related to the excuses or lack of excuses you make, which in turn is directly related to the quality of habits you have…

 To your health and fitness,